luciotato/waitfor-ES6/README.md

 * You can also launch multiple parallel non-concurrent fibers.
 * No multi-threaded debugging nightmares, only one fiber running at a given time.
 * Can use any node-standard async function with callback(err,data) as last parameter.
-* Plays along with node programming style, you write your async functions with callback(err,data), but you can use them in sequential/SYNC mode when required.
+* Plays along with node programming style.
+Write your async functions with callback(err,data), but use them in sequential/SYNC mode when required.
 * Plays along with node cluster.
 You design for one thread/processor, then scale with cluster on multicores.

 - WARNING: Bleeding Edge -
 --